 Harassment Has Permeated Our Social Norm

 Sarcasm and political ideology aside, the pervasive mental and physical abuse that victims have tolerated must end; however, not by eradicating the male population.
 The public relations stunts of Hollywood, the entertainment industry, and the L.A.
 County Prosecutor’s Office who created a Sex Crimes Task Force that has accomplished nothing have done more harm than good.
 This epidemic is ongoing.
 It is un-American and an embarrassment to the free and equal society the generations before us fought diligently and selflessly to create.
-I find it untenable that in the 21st century we still fight this battle.We value your comments!
-Please weigh in on our comment section below.
+I find it untenable that in the 21st century we still fight this battle.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com